 - Utility: Basic or Auxiliary

-Resistance Band Standing Rows Procedure
+Resistance Band Standing Rows Instructions

 - Attach the resistance bands to a secure anchor point close chest level.
 If you can’t get an anchor point level with your chest, you will want to make your back straight and perpendicular to the line the band will make.